-Real estate law office in Paris
+Real estate lawyer in Paris

 Vincent CANU law office deals with real estate law, that is to say, renting law, co-ownership law, purchase law and construction law.